jonathanvdc/ecsc/README.md

 xbuild /p:Configuration=Release src/ecsc.sln
 ```

 You should be all set now.
-Maybe you also want to add `ecsc` to your `PATH` environment variable, but I'll leave that up to you.
+You may also want to add `ecsc` to your `PATH` environment variable, but I'll leave that up to you.

 ## Using `ecsc`